logaretm/villus/docs/content/guide/queries.md

 # Queries

-You can query GraphQL APIs with the `useQuery` function or `Query` component after you've setup the [GraphQL Client](./client.md).
+You can query GraphQL APIs with the `useQuery` function or `Query` component after you've setup the [GraphQL Client](./setup.md).
+This guide will focus on using the composable API because it is more flexible and concise, everything covered in this guide can be done with the `Query` component.

 ## useQuery

-The `useQuery` function is a composition API function that provides query state and various helper methods around managing the query.
+The `useQuery` function is a composable function that provides query state and various helper methods around managing the query.

-To run a query the `useQuery` function accepts an object containing a `query` property.
-The `query` property is a `string` containing the query body or a `DocumentNode` created by `graphql-tag`.
-The `query` property is always required.
+To execute a query the `useQuery` accepts a GraphQL query as the first argument.
+The `query` property is a `string` containing the query body or a `DocumentNode` (AST) created by `graphql-tag`.

 ```vue
 <template>